Browse by Medical Category

 The first use of inhaled nitric oxide gas for the treatment of Persistent Pulmonary Hypertension of the Newborn (PPHN) occurred on Sept.
 16, 1990.
 The treatment was performed in the cardiac catheterization laboratory at Mass General.
 Jesse Roberts, MD, performed the treatment with David Todres, MD, chief of pediatric critical care, and Peter Lang, MD, who was a Mass General pediatric cardiologist at that time and performed the cardiac catheterization.

 Smart drug infusion pumps were invented in October of 1992 by Nathaniel Sims, MD (with Mark Mandro and Alan Ford).
 The clinical deployment of the first commercially-successful smart drug infusion pumps occurred in 1997, with a multidisciplinary team from several departments at Mass General.
-Learn more about how smart pumps are used at Mass General

 Mass General researchers identified how common drugs called NSAIDS, which include aspirin and other anti-inflammatories, act on the central nervous system to reduce pain.